aronkst/search-deals/README.md

 # Search Deals

-This is a project developed in Ruby and Rails to search for deals in any e-commerce, using a configuration that be added on the application, which will contain all the information so that the crawler can search the products in a list on any e-commerce.
+This project, developed in Ruby on Rails, enables users to search for deals across various e-commerce platforms.
+Through a customizable configuration added to the application, it gathers all the necessary information for the crawler to search for products listed on any e-commerce site.

-The application uses the PostgreSQL database to store the configuration of crawler and the deals found.
+The application leverages a PostgreSQL database to store both the crawler configurations and the deals it discovers.

-This application does not need to install Ruby or PostgreSQL, as this application runs inside Docker.
+Additionally, there is no need to install Ruby or PostgreSQL separately, as the entire application operates seamlessly within Docker, ensuring a streamlined and hassle-free setup.

 # System dependencies